yesodweb/yesodweb.com-content/blog/2012/9/caching-fd.md

 In addition to the timeout manager, each Haskell thread repeatedly turns its status to `Active` through its own `IORef` if its connection actively continues.

-To check all status easily,
+To check all statuses easily,
 the timeout manager uses a list of the `IORef` to status.
-A Haskell thread spawn for a new connection tries to 'cons' its new `IORef` for an `Active` status to the list.
+A Haskell thread spawned for a new connection tries to 'cons' its new `IORef` for an `Active` status to the list.
-So, the list is critical section and we needs atomicity to keep the list consistent.
+So, the list is a critical section and we need atomicity to keep the list consistent.

 A standard way to keep consistency in Haskell is `MVar`.